What is Anchor Text?

 Match Intent

 Anchor text should accurately describe the destination page.
-Don't mislead users or Google about what they'll find.
+Don't mislead users or answer engines about what they'll find.

 Use Variations